 Cleveland Clinic is dedicated to being a leader in patient experience, clinical outcomes, research, and education for patients with amyloidosis.
 Specialists in our Cancer Center and Sydell and Arnold Miller Family Heart & Vascular Institute work together to provide the most advanced treatment options for patients with amyloidosis.
-Our heart care is ranked No. 1 in the country by U.S. News & World Report.
-Our cancer program is top-ranked in Ohio and No. 5 in the country according to the same survey.
+U.S. News & World Report consistently names Cleveland Clinic as one of the nation’s top hospitals in its annual “America’s Best Hospitals” survey and has named Cleveland Clinic’s heart program No. 1 in the nation since 1995.

 A Team Approach

 Depending on the symptoms and type of amyloidosis, there will be different specialty doctors involved.
 The initial evaluation will be done by one of our amyloid specialists in cardiology or cancer care, with possible additional involvement of specialists in neurology, nephrology, gastroenterology, hematology/oncology, genetics and primary care.
 Together, our amyloid specialists explore all options and tailor the most appropriate treatment plan for each patient, taking into consideration your goals and quality of life.
 Each patient will also have a patient care coordinator to help coordinate appointments with the various specialists involved.
 The Amyloidosis Center is led by co-directors Jason Valent, MD, from Hematology and Medical Oncology, and Mazen Hanna, MD, from Cardiovascular Medicine.

 What We Treat